knowledgepixels/nanopub-ecosystem-test-infra/README.md

 Kubeadm requires a more complex installation at the start, but is more flexible down the line.
 Here, a setup with `containerd` (container runtime), `cillium` (CNI plugin), and `MetalLB` (load balancer) is described.

 Please first make sure that the IPs specified in `setup-files/kubeadm/metal-config.yaml` fit into your setup - they need to belong to your LAN and be unused by other devices.
-Then run `setup-files/kubeadm/main-start.sh` on the main node first, follow with `setup-files/kubeadm/worker.sh` on all the worker nodes to properly configure and connect them, and then finish by running `setup-files/kubeadm/main-end.sh` on the main node.
+Then run `setup-files/kubeadm/main-start.sh <CONTROL-PLANE-ENDPOINT-IP>` on the main node first, follow with `setup-files/kubeadm/worker.sh` on all the worker nodes to properly configure and connect them, and then finish by running `setup-files/kubeadm/main-end.sh` on the main node.

 ## Backups